CityuSeclab/BankSnoop/README.md

 @inproceedings{ni2023exploiting,
-  title={Exploiting Contactless Side Channels in Wireless Charging Power Banks for User Privacy Inference via Few-shot Learning}, author={Ni, Tao and Li, Jianfeng and Zhang, Xiaokuan and Zuo, Chaoshun and Wang, Wubing and Xu, Weitao and Luo, Xiapu and Zhao, Qingchuan}, booktitle={The 29th Annual International Conference On Mobile Computing And Networking}, year={2023}
+  title={Exploiting Contactless Side Channels in Wireless Charging Power Banks for User Privacy Inference via Few-shot Learning}, author={Ni, Tao and Li, Jianfeng and Zhang, Xiaokuan and Zuo, Chaoshun and Wang, Wubing and Xu, Weitao and Luo, Xiapu and Zhao, Qingchuan}, booktitle={Proceedings of the 29th Annual International Conference on Mobile Computing and Networking}, pages={1--15}, year={2023}
 }
 ```